By Rebecca Alwine, Army Spouse

 The short answer, yes, you really do.
-Kate Christofides, a Realtor with Century 21 New Millennium in McLean, Virginia, says, without a doubt, you absolutely still need a realtor, even if you are buying new construction.
-There are several reasons to have your own Realtor.
+Kate Christofides, a Realtor with Century 21 New Millennium in northern Virginia, says, without a doubt, there are benefits to working with a Realtor, even if you are buying new construction.

 - Representation – The builder has someone representing them in this deal, shouldn’t you?
-“Clients don’t often know they can ask for certain things,” Christofides says, “And they need someone on their side to help them watch out for hidden fees and to make sure everything is easily understood.”
-The builder’s representative is there for them, and your realtor is there for you.
+“Clients don’t often know they can ask for certain things,” says Christofides.
+“They need someone on their side to help watch out for hidden fees and to make sure everything is easily understood.”
+The builder’s representative is there for them, and your Realtor is there for you.

-When looking for a reliable realtor, keep in mind they are not all created equal.
-PCSGrades has a list of realtors that work with and are reviewed by military and veteran families, and that is a great place to start.
-Christofides adds that finding a realtor who is also familiar with and has worked with the local builders is a huge plus.
-“You want someone who understands the process for the specific builder you are working with, someone who knows how they operate, all of their idiosyncrasies,” she says.
+When looking for a reliable Realtor, keep in mind they are not all created equal.
+‘A-Graded’ Realtors, reviewed by the military and veteran community can be found at PCSgrades.com.
+Working with a realtor who is familiar with and has worked with local builders is a huge plus.
+“You want someone who understands the process for the specific builder you are working with, someone who knows how they operate, all of their idiosyncrasies,” Christofides says.

-Don’t be alarmed if the realtor you like doesn’t have loads of experience with the particular builder.
-That is not a deal breaker.
+Don’t be alarmed if the Realtor you like doesn’t have loads of experience with a particular builder.
+It is not a deal breaker.
 You want someone who is looking out for you first and foremost.
-If your realtor has experience with a variety of builders, they may encourage you to explore others.
-“I have my clients go look at other companies, so they have a level of comfort when they are deciding on their new home,” Christofides said.
+If your Realtor has experience with a variety of builders, they may encourage you to explore others.
+“I have my clients go look at other companies, so they have a level of comfort when they are deciding on their new home,” Christofides says.

-Bottom line up front: You need a realtor, even for new construction.
-Find one on PCSgrades.com.
+Bottom line up front: You need a Realtor, even for new construction.
+Find a Realtor who ‘gets’ the military lifestyle at PCSgrades.com.